Cancer Care at Home in Guildford & Farnham.

 Caring for a family member or a person living with cancer can be a daunting task and one that may affect your relationships.
 Suddenly, you will have many additional responsibilities, as well as running things in your own life too.

 Although caring for a loved one can be a very rewarding job, and one that you want to do, all these extra responsibilities can lead to emotional burnout.
+Suddenly, you will have many additional responsibilities, as well as running things in your own life too.
 This is why it’s important to ask for care and support, for all of the family.

-Our specialist cancer Carers can provide advice for how to care for cancer patients when your homecare providers are not around.
+Our specialist cancer CareGivers in Guildford & Farnham can provide advice for how to care for cancer patients when your homecare providers are not around.
 But the most important thing is often the emotional support you can offer the person you are caring for.

-Learn as much as you can about the type of cancer your loved one has been diagnosed with, what to expect, treatment options and potential side effects.
+Learn as much as you can about the type of cancer your loved one has been diagnosed with.
+Make sure you know what to expect, what your treatment options are and any potential side effects to prepare for.
 This will help you feel prepared when it comes to making decisions about your loved one’s care.

 Research nursing care for different stages of cancer, including palliative care services.
 The health care that will be needed at the beginning of a cancer diagnosis is not the same as it is when undergoing treatment, or in remission.
 Make sure you are informed throughout the whole journey.

 It’s important to know what to expect if your loved one were to move to the next stage.
-They may need to receive palliative care, which you can discuss with our knowledgeable team when defining a personal care plan.
+They may need to receive palliative care; this is something you can discuss with our team of CareGivers.
+Our CareGivers in Guildford & Farnham will help you to consider the full cancer journey when defining a personal care plan for your loved one.